KevinThomasNY/Redux-Post-App/README.md

 ## Overview

-This React application demonstrates the effective use of Redux Toolkit for state management, incorporating CRUD functionality for both posts and todos.
+This React application demonstrates the effective use of Redux Toolkit for global state management, incorporating CRUD functionality for both posts and todos.
 It seamlessly integrates Material-UI for a polished user interface and utilizes the Context API to provide a customizable light/dark mode experience.

 ## Key Features